BarthPaleologue/BirthNameViz/README.md

 https://github.com/gregoiredavid/france-geojson

+Maps are to be simplified with https://mapshaper.org/Visvalingam2014/ and not the original mapshaper

 ## Strength and Weaknesses of our Visualizations
 Par Mickaël Adriao, Manon Heffernan, Adrien Coutelle, Daniel Zhou et Barthélemy Paléologue